INFO6205/INFO6205_306/README.md

 * Name: Yize Wang       NUID:001822633</br>
 * Name: Heng Wang       NUID:001822598</br>
 ## Explanation
 We use insertion sort in our project.
 Because it is a easy function.
-The most important thing is that the sort function is inplace and stable.
+The most importantly, the sort function is in-place and stable.